 (SOUNDBITE OF ARCHIVED RECORDING)

 ROVNER: Well, manifestly, immigration goes to be almost as massive a problem as fitness care, I suspect, going into 2020.
 And I assume Democrats are a form of staking themselves out on the supportive of immigration facet if only to contrast themselves with what’s occurring at the southern border and President Trump.
-I have no concept how it’s going to play out, but it absolutely seems like they are no longer being shy approximately which aspect they may be on.
+I have no idea how it will play out, but it absolutely seems like they are no longer shy about which aspect they may be on.